-Every Tory MP calling for Liz Truss to go as Prime Minister clings to power
+Every Tory MP calling for Liz Truss to go as prime minister clings to power

 Others include Rishi Sunak, the former chancellor who lost out to Truss in the last leadership race – Commons leader Penny Mordaunt and defence secretary Ben Wallace.

+Further economic U-turns, a brutal Prime Minister’s Questions, the resignation of Suella Braverman as home secretary and a particularly chaotic Commons vote on fracking on Wednesday evening – which may or may not have been a vote of confidence on the PM, may or may not have seen the resignation of chief whip Wendy Morton and her deputy Craig Whittaker and may or may not have involved MPs being physically manhandled into voting with the government – have only ramped up the sense of crisis.

-A number of MPs have already put their heads above the parapet by publicly calling for Ms Truss to resign.
+A number of MPs have already put their heads above the parapet to publicly call for Ms Truss to resign.

-Below we look at those who have made it clear that it is time for (another) new Tory leader.
+Below, we look at those who have already made it clear that it is time for (yet another) new Tory leader.

 Crispin Blunt